Ritual and remembrance

-These resources have been developed by the Priority Areas team to help those responsible for funerals, memorials and remembrance services, and to encourage them to revive old rituals as well as trying new, authentic, and meaningful rituals that help people, families and communities heal from loss and grief.
-They cover these areas:
+These resources have been developed by the Priority Areas Team to help those responsible for funerals, memorials and remembrance services, and to encourage them to revive old rituals as well as trying new, authentic, and meaningful rituals that help people, families and communities heal from loss and grief.
+They cover the following areas:

 Coping with death

 It is not unusual for a minister within a priority area to regularly have two or three funerals in a week, or even more on occasion.
 Yet many who conduct funerals say it is not the number of funerals they take, but the circumstances that sometimes surround the death that can be the hardest to cope with.

 People living in Scotland's poorest communities bear disproportionately many of society's problems.
 There are higher numbers of young deaths, deaths from murder, suicide, alcohol and drugs, and often people die at a younger age from diseases for which there are preventative measures.